Disadvantages to Incorporating

 If something goes wrong or a business debt is owed, you as the sole proprietor will be wholly responsible for resolving the issue.

-All profits from a sole proprietorship are funneled through your personal tax return, and any financial responsibilities or due taxes rest on your shoulders alone.
+All profits from a sole proprietorship are funneled through your personal tax return.
+Therefore, any financial responsibilities or due taxes rest on your shoulders alone.

 A common example of when a sole proprietorship would be a viable business structure is in the case of a freelance writer who works alone on writing projects for business clients.

-This is the simplest and most cost effective way to structure a business, however it’s not a sufficient structure for every type of business, and it carries with it significant liability.
+This is the simplest and most cost effective way to structure a business.
+However, it’s not a sufficient structure for every type of business.
+It also carries with it a significant liability.

-Establishing a business with a Partnership structure is most common when two or more people join together to provide a service or product.
+Establishing a business with a Partnership structure is most common when two or more people join together.
+They work as a team to provide a service or product.

 Each partner shares in the financial responsibility, but also the profits.
 A partnership is similar to a sole proprietorship with the exception being that there is more than one proprietor.